Dolomites guided road cycling tour 2023

 7 days – 6 nights Start: June 11th, July 2nd, July 30th and September 3rd 2023

 Check also our Road Bike friendly hotel pages: CYCLE CLASSIC TOURS BIKE HOTELS

-Only need a bike for an other destination?
-Check: WWW.CCTBIKERENTAL.COM
+Only need a bike for another destination?
+BOOK HERE

-Guided Dolomites road cycling Tour 2020 on road bike
+Guided Dolomites road cycling Tour 2023 on a road bike

 The mighty Dolomites in North Italy are perfectly located in the northeast corner of Italy near Switzerland and Austria.
 This stunning area has one of the most spectacular mountain ranges in the European Alps.
 The Dolomites are a real cycling paradise for every keen cyclist.
 Here you’ll experience one of the most challenging cycling tracks and mythical climbs.

 With shorter daily distances and a more relaxed itinerary than some of our other Italian mountain tours, never before have the Dolomites been so accessible to recreational road cyclists.